30+ Best Things to Do in Halifax, Nova Scotia

 Go on a Brewery Crawl

 Halifax has an embarrassment of riches in it’s beer brewing scene.
 Start off with a tour of the Alexander Keith’s Brewery.
 While it’s mass-produced now, it was the first beer to really be associated with Halifax.
-Afterwards, get crafty with stops at Good Robot Brewing Company, 2 Crows Brewing Co., Propeller Brewing Co., Garrison Brewing, Granite Brewery, and Gahan House for starters.
+Afterwards, get crafty with stops at Good Robot Brewing Company, 2 Crows Brewing Co., Propeller Brewing Co., Garrison Brewing, and Gahan House for starters.
 If you want to sample multiple in one place, pop over to Stillwell.

 What’re you doing this Saturday night in Halifax?
 Not sure?
 Well, put on a little white and neon and head to the Halifax Forum for Cosmic Bingo.
 Dab your way to a jackpot under black lights with the latest tunes pumping in the background.
 Bonus: the beer is cheap.
+Doors open at 10pm, games start at 10:30pm and go until midnight.
+Prizes start at $75 and include a progressive jackpot that caps off at $1000.
+Not a bad haul for dabbing a few numbers.

 Glow in the Dark Mini Golf

 Not into bingo?
 How about a little glow in the dark mini golf?
 A perfect indoor activity on a rainy day, a round of mini golf at Putting Edge is 45 minutes of out of this world fun.
 Just run a lint roller over your black clothing before going in.
+To get the heart pumping before or after your round of mini-putt check out the neon dream of an arcade, featuring classically awesome games to innovative, new contraptions.
+The perfect spot for a fun date night.

 Visit the Coolest Library Around

 More than just a home for books, the Halifax Central Library is a geometric, glass-walled, community hub.
 It houses a music studio, two coffee shops, and a 300 seat auditorium.
 It’s also pretty Instagrammable if that’s your jam.
+They also have two kiosks in the Halifax airport, which I think is pretty genius.

 See Halifax by Land and Sea